 What is the Difference Between Full and Partial Custom?

-Full Custom is when we design the entire piece together and have all components of the piece made.
+Full Custom is when we design the entire piece together and make all components of the piece.
 A Partial Custom piece is when we are able to use already created mountings (aka blank mountings) with the stones of your choice or when we use other components that can be acquired and not created from scratch.
 There are advantages of both methods and we usually won’t know the answer until we get started with the design.
 Full custom guarantees your design is made exactly the way you want.
 If you are a bit flexible with the design a Partial Custom can often save time and money.

 Re-purposing is when a new piece whether created by Full or Partial Custom is created from a pre-existing piece.
 This is a great solution to the heirloom piece you were gifted that sits in a drawer because it’s just isn’t your style!